fractalmandala/brhatNew/src/routes/dhiti/abuseofart.md

 Replacing Maitrī with Rosie is not only intended at erasing a culture, it signifies the foreclosure of a door which is the endowment of the entire humanity.
 It is what is happening in the world around us today, with the avenues of going within shrinking by the day, coupled with the rise of despair.
 Therefore, it becomes the responsibility of every dhārmika to buck the trend and keep the torch of dharma alive, through both knowledge and action.

-References & Glossary:
+#### References and Glossary

-[1] **Jaati:** Jati is a Sanskrit word meaning "birth."
+1. Jaati: Jati is a Sanskrit word meaning "birth."
 The term is used for the thousands of clans, communities, tribes and religious groups in India, and may also refer to a caste within Hindu society.
 An Indian person’s surname will often denote their jati association.
 Typically, each individual jati is associated with a traditional tribe, religious belief or job function.
 However, a jati within Indian and yogic philosophy can denote any group that is united by a set of generic characteristics.
 What is Jati? - Definition from Yogapedia.
 (2016).
-Yogapedia.com. https://www.yogapedia.com/definition/5571/jati
+[Yogapedia.com](https://www.yogapedia.com/definition/5571/jati)

-[2] **Varnashrama Dharma:** Varna, according to Hindu scriptures, refers to the classification of people based on their qualities.
+2. Varnashrama Dharma: Varna, according to Hindu scriptures, refers to the classification of people based on their qualities.
 The term is derived from the Sanskrit word, vr, which means "to describe," "to classify" or "to cover."
 Varna is classified into four types: brahman, kshatriya, vaishya and shudra.
 What is Varna? - Definition from Yogapedia.
 (2016).
-Yogapedia.com. https://www.yogapedia.com/definition/5510/varna
+[Yogapedia.com](https://www.yogapedia.com/definition/5510/varna)

-[3] Adolf Hitler, Mein Kampf, trans.
+3. Adolf Hitler, Mein Kampf, trans.
 Ralph Mannheim (Boston: Houghton-Mifflin, 1943), 42, 179-185.

-[4] Ram Swarup, Hinduism and Monotheistic Religions (New Delhi: Voice of India, 2015), Pg 283.
+4. Ram Swarup, Hinduism and Monotheistic Religions (New Delhi: Voice of India, 2015), Pg 283.